 There are not enough teachers for smaller classes for social distancing.
 Experienced older teachers may not want to get sick.
 Will schools hire a glut of teachers without qualifications?

 Outside is safer, but recess and outdoor activities mean children will come in contact with each other.
 How do children play if they can’t use balls, jump ropes, and toys?
 How do they avoid the swing set and other outdoor equipment?
+Many community playgrounds remain closed.
+Why would school playgrounds be safer?

 How legally protected are school districts if a student or teacher catches Covid-19?
 What protections exist for teachers and schools?